Nenad Čanak (basketball): Coaching career

 From 2012 to 2016, Čanak worked as an assistant coach of Dejan Milojević in Mega Basket.
 In the 2016–17 season he served as an assistant coach of Aleksandar Džikić in Partizan, and actually made his debut as a head coach in Džikic's absence, including leading the team to the 2017 Serbian Cup final.

 His first job as a head coach was in Spartak Subotica in the 2017–18 season.
 On 14 December 2017, Čanak was named as the head coach of Partizan.
 He resigned as the head coach of Partizan on 27 October 2018.

 On 1 November 2018, Čanak became the head coach for Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL).
 With Lietkabelis, Čanak became the most successful coach ever for the team - taking over a largely under-achieving team, Čanak went on to win bronze medals in the Lithuanian Basketball League in 2020, 2021 and 2023, along with a shocking finals appearance in 2022, finishing with silver.
 Lietkabelis also managed to reach the finals of the King Mindaugas Cup, the national Cup tournament, in 2021 and 2022, taking silver, and won the bronze medals in 2020 and 2023, as well as helping Lietkabelis reach the first ever playoff competitions in club history, by reaching the playoffs of the EuroCup, in 2022 and 2023.

 On 19 June 2023, Čanak signed with Türk Telekom of the Basketbol Süper Ligi (BSL).
 On 24 October, he parted ways with the club.

 On 27 October 2023, Čanak returned to Lietkabelis Panevėžys.
 With Lietkabelis, Čanak again finished with bronze medals in the Lithuanian Basketball League in 2024, and won silver in the King Mindaugas Cup.
+In 2025, Lietkabelis once again finished with the Lithuanian Basketball League bronze medals and won the bronze medalis in the King Mindaugas Cup.